awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.overview.md

 # Overview of Enhanced Monitoring<a name="USER_Monitoring.OS.overview"></a>

 Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
 You can view all the system metrics and process information for your RDS DB instances on the console\.
 You can manage which metrics you want to monitor for each instance and customize the dashboard according to your requirements\.
+For descriptions of the Enhanced Monitoring metrics, see [OS metrics in Enhanced Monitoring](USER_Monitoring-Available-OS-Metrics.md)\.

 RDS delivers the metrics from Enhanced Monitoring into your Amazon CloudWatch Logs account\.
 You can create metrics filters in CloudWatch from CloudWatch Logs and display the graphs on the CloudWatch dashboard\.
 You can consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice\.
 For more information, see [Enhanced Monitoring](https://aws.amazon.com/rds/faqs/#Enhanced_Monitoring) in the Amazon RDS FAQs\.